cyb70289/utf8/README.md

 ## About the code

 * Run "make" to build.
+Built and tested with gcc-7.3.
 * Run "./utf8" to see all command line options.
 * Benchmark
   * Run "./utf8 bench" to bechmark all algorithms with [default test file](https://raw.githubusercontent.com/cyb70289/utf8/master/UTF-8-demo.txt).